scalableminds/webknossos-libs/docs/src/webknossos-py/development.md

 ### `cluster_tools` package

-For testing the `slurm` setup a docker-compose setup is availble.
+For testing the `slurm` setup a docker-compose setup is available.
 Please see the [respective Readme](https://github.com/scalableminds/webknossos-libs/blob/master/cluster_tools/README.md) for details.

 For testing the `kubernetes` setup, we recommend a [Kubernetes-in-Docker setup](https://kind.sigs.k8s.io/).